emdgroup-liquid/liquid/src/liquid/components/ld-file-upload/readme.md

 ### Circular progress

-Mode in which only a circular progress representation of the total upload progress is shown instead of seperade progess items for all files.
+Mode in which only a circular progress representation of the total upload progress is shown instead of separate progress items for all files.

 {% example '{ "opened": false }' %}
 <ld-file-upload select-multiple circular-progress>